TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 ### Creating Users

 The first thing we need is a sign up form so we can actually create users to authenticate!
-In the Library Tutorial website you learned about validating and sanitizing inputs.
-This is a _really good idea_, but for the sake of brevity we're going to leave that out here.
+In the Library Tutorial website, you learned about validating and sanitizing inputs.
+This is a _really good idea_, but for the sake of brevity, we're going to leave that out here.
 Don't forget to include sanitation and validation when you get to the project.

 Create a new template called `sign-up-form`, and a route for `/sign-up` that points to it: